 13 stations were selected from the viewpoint of good coverage, and used in the waveform inversion with ABIC (Fukahata et al., 2003; Yagi et al., 2003).

 From a broadband seismic wave, we can divide the giant earthquake into two stages.
-In first stage, the rupture mainly propagated about 300 km to the northwest from hypocenter during initial 100 sec.
+In first stage, the rupture mainly propagated to the northwest from hypocenter during initial 100 sec.
 The second rupture started about 100 sec after initial break.
 The second rupture generate ultra long period seismic wave.
 This may imply that slow and large dislocation occurred in the second stage.
-I rough estimated the rupture pattern of the second rupture, and found the second rupture started 400 - 500 km northwest form hypocenter and propagated to northwest direction.
-Unfortunately, the period of seismic wave of the second stage is too long to analyze my program set, I cannot estimate the detailed rupture process of the second stage.
-In this web-site, I show the rupture process of the first stage and a part of the second stage.
+Form a high frequency component of seismic wave, I rough estimated the duration of source process, and found that the duration may exceed 400 sec (figure: duration of shaking = source duration + sP-Ptime).
+Unfortunately, the period of seismic wave of the second stage is too long to analyze my program set.
+In this web-site, I estimated a part of rupture process using waveform that were bandpassed between 4 and 200 sec.

 Yuji Yaig (IISEE, BRI, 2004)

 Fukahata, Y.; Y. Yagi; M. Matsu'ura, Waveform inversion for seismic source

 processes using ABIC with two sorts of prior constraints: Comparison between